UCSB-AMPLab/telar/README.md

 ## Quick Start

-### Before You Begin: Plan Your Exhibition
+### Before You Begin: Plan Your Narrative

-Telar exhibitions are built around a layered storytelling structure.
+Telar narratives are built around a layered storytelling structure.
 Understanding this model will help you plan your content effectively.

 Each page in your Telar site contains one or more stories, which can be independent narratives or chapters of a longer piece.
 Stories unfold through successive steps that show an image (or a detail of an image) alongside brief text.
 Each step follows a question/answer/invitation pattern: a question draws viewers in, a brief answer (1-2 sentences) responds, and an invitation to "learn more" opens a layer panel with extended information.
 You can provide up to two of these layer panels in each step, allowing viewers who want to go deeper to obtain even more detail.